Protecting lives with lifesaving malaria nets

 Why malaria nets matter

 While promising solutions such as vaccines, mosquito genetic modification, and Wolbachia bacteria are being developed, insecticide-treated nets remain the most affordable, practical, and immediately effective tool for prevention.
-Vaccines are often too expensive for people in similar conditions to afford; mosquito genetic modification and Wolbachia bacteria are both ideas without real implementation or successful cases, so mosquito nets are the best choice.
+Malaria vaccines are an important new tool, but they are not a replacement for prevention.
+In many high-risk communities, insecticide-treated nets remain one of the most practical, affordable, and immediate ways to reduce mosquito bites and protect families.

 Malaria